aztfmods/terraform-azure-sa/README.md

 | `sa` | contains all storage accounts |

 ## Testing

-This GitHub repository features a [Makefile](./Makefile) tailored for testing various configurations.
-Each test target corresponds to different example use cases provided within the repository.
+The github repository utilizes a Makefile to conduct tests to evaluate and validate different configurations of the module.
+These tests are designed to enhance its stability and reliability.

-Before running these tests, ensure that both Go and Terraform are installed on your system.
-To execute a specific test, use the following command ```make <test-target>```
+Before initiating the tests, please ensure that both go and terraform are properly installed on your system.

+The [Makefile](Makefile) incorporates three distinct test variations.
+The first one, a local deployment test, is designed for local deployments and allows the overriding of workload and environment values.
+It includes additional checks and can be initiated using the command ```make test_local```.

+The second variation is an extended test.
+This test performs additional validations and serves as the default test for the module within the github workflow.

+The third variation allows for specific deployment tests.
+By providing a unique test name in the github workflow, it overrides the default extended test, executing the specific deployment test instead.

+Each of these tests contributes to the robustness and resilience of the module.
+They ensure the module performs consistently and accurately under different scenarios and configurations.

 ## Authors